Blog Post

 Slide 9: Go-to-Market Strategy

 How will you acquire customers?
 Name the channels, the sequence, and the expected cost.
-Early-stage startups should show 1 to 2 channels they are testing or plan to test, not a 10-channel blitz.
+Early-stage startups should show 1 to 2 channels they're testing or plan to test, not a 10-channel blitz.

 Understanding your lifecycle stage helps frame this.
 Vision-phase companies describe plans.
 Go-to-Market-phase companies show results.